tkrishnan/javascript-challenge-framework/README.md

 However, the above functionality often falls under the same categories of expression statements and variable declarations, which can be checked for.

+##Next Steps

+If I had more time, I would have focused on completing the following next steps:

+* Being able to check for 'else if' and 'else' statements: this would require some additional, more specific code as far as traversing through Esprima's parser's syntax tree output, since these these statements are not organized in the tree in the way that 'if' statements are
+* Being able to check for the aformentioned specific types of expression
+statements: like checking for 'else if' and 'else' statements, this requires some more specific code for traversing Esprima's parser's syntax tree output
+* Providing more specific structural feedback: currently the app just tells you if the structure requirements have not been met
+* Display syntax erorrs in the interface: currently if there are syntax errors in the javascript, the parser logs the errors on the server side and continues, but it would be nice to throw these errors up on the interface as well
+* Hooking up a code editor for the web interface: this would allow more ease for writing in and formatting input
+* Improving the overall web interface: improving the interface aesthetic, as well as working on making the interface more mobile friendly